psq/swapr/README.md

 ```
 npm run wrapr
 ```
 Sidecar is required for running the integration tests.
 Sidecar is needed to check the state of the transaction.
+See [setup instructions](https://github.com/psq/swapr#setup-with-sidecar).

 ### wrapr test scenario
 * Alice sends 100000 STX to wrap them, and receives 100000 wrapr tokens